My next books are in the works!

 And I'm thrilled to report that the multitalented San Diego graphic artist and painter Julie Warren has designed my book covers, which feature her original artwork.
 There's a link to her website (www.juliewarren.net) under Quick Links in the sidebar on the right.

 I'm still plugging away at editing volume one, but now that I have the book contract with HMH I've had to put publication on hold at least until late 2017.
 I will provide an update here when publication is imminent.

-I welcome your comments on this communal page.
+I welcome your thoughts and questions on this communal page.
 To email me, click on WRITE TO CHARLIE near the bottom of the sidebar on the right.
 Please email me if your question or message is longer than 200 words because space on this page is limited.

 Click and type in a question or comment

 I thoroughly enjoy it when you are a guest on the Mandy Connell show on KOA.
 I was listening today and noticed Mandy referred listeners to your website several times.
 She said "you can go to Charles-uz-iz website @ ...."
 Is that the correct pronunciation?
 It was driving me nuts!
 Also, if I am having a sign made for newlyweds whose last name is "Johnson", should the sign say "The Johnsons" or "The Johnson's"?
 Thank you!

 Good call.
 Mandy should have said "Charles-iz"," which would be printed as Charles's, not "Charles-uz-iz," which is not printable.
 Also, apostrophes should never be used to make simple plurals, only possessive ones.
 So you make a sign for the Johnsons and make friends with the Smiths; that's plural.
 But you watch an episode of "The Simpsons" at the Johnsons' house or the Smiths' house (note the apostrophe after the final "s," which indicates plural possession).
 CHE